valkey-io/valkey-doc/docs/management/security/acl.md

 When you want to use an external ACL file, you are required to specify the configuration directive called `aclfile`, like this:

-    aclfile /etc/redis/users.acl
+    aclfile /etc/valkey/users.acl

-When you are just specifying a few users directly inside the `redis.conf` file, you can use `CONFIG REWRITE` in order to store the new user configuration inside the file by rewriting it.
+When you are just specifying a few users directly inside the `valkey.conf` file, you can use `CONFIG REWRITE` in order to store the new user configuration inside the file by rewriting it.

 The external ACL file however is more powerful.
 You can do the following:

-* Use `ACL LOAD` if you modified the ACL file manually and you want Redis to reload the new configuration.
+* Use `ACL LOAD` if you modified the ACL file manually and you want Valkey to reload the new configuration.
 Note that this command is able to load the file *only if all the users are correctly specified*.
 Otherwise, an error is reported to the user, and the old configuration will remain valid.
 * Use `ACL SAVE` to save the current ACL configuration to the ACL file.

 Note that `CONFIG REWRITE` does not also trigger `ACL SAVE`.
 When you use